30 km to Edmonton

 Approximately 24,000 residents

-Hugging the banks of the North Saskatchewan River, the City of Fort Saskatchewan is located just 15 minutes or about 30 kilometres northwest of Edmonton and has a population of approximately 24,000 people.
-Known affectionately as “Fort Sask,” or “The Fort,” it has all the services, amenities, and activities you expect from big city living, plus a history and charm that is uniquely its own.
+Hugging the banks of the North Saskatchewan River, the City of Fort Saskatchewan is located just 15 minutes northwest of Edmonton, and is known affectionately as “Fort Sask,” or “The Fort”.
+It has all the services, amenities, and activities you expect from big city living, plus a history and charm that is uniquely its own.